We empower young global citizens from all sectors of society to be lifelong leaders of positive change.

 Human connectivity is at the heart of GCI – it is the set of meaningful relationships and opportunities that students, educators, mentors and our entire community experience beyond the program.

-The full GCI Method video, which combines all 3 sections with an introduction from GCI's Founder and President Yumi Kuwana, is available in all the descriptions of the videos linked above.
+The full GCI Method video, which combines all 3 sections with an introduction from GCI's Founder and Chair Yumi Kuwana, is available in all the descriptions of the videos linked above.

 "Questions about global poverty, global justice, global leadership...
 These are often literally matters of life and death for millions of people around the world and for engaged, and bright and promising youth to start thinking about these questions from an early age is exciting to me and it gives me hope."